-Who doesn't love driving up and down the rows of a parking garage looking for that empty spot ...
-ONLY TO FIND IT AW YEAH ... but no, it's occupied by the tiny car you couldn't see?
+Who doesn't love driving up and down the rows of a parking garage looking for that empty spot ... only to find it, AW YEAH ... but no, it's occupied by the tiny car you couldn't see?
 The parking garages at Disney Springs use a smart system to reduce this game.
-First, there is an electronic sign at the entrance to each row that identifies how many spots in the row are open.
+First, there is an electronic sign at the entrance of each row that identifies how many spots in the row are open.
 There is a sensor above each parking spot.
 Green light?
 Open spot.
 Light off?
 Spot occupied.
 GENIUS.
 The green lights do have trouble with small cars and motorcycles, but it's a better system than most.

-One of the hidden gems in Disney Springs is located inside the Visitor's Center in Town Square.
-As you know, Disney always comes up with a story for its attractions, shows and even their restaurants.
-Paintings inside the Visitors Center tell the story of Disney Springs.
+One of the hidden gems in Disney Springs is located inside the Welcome Center in Town Square.
+As you know, Disney always comes up with a story for its attractions, shows and even its restaurants.
+Paintings inside the Welcome Center tell the story of Disney Springs.
 Walt Disney Imagineering came up with a storyline of a settlement that started around natural Florida springs.
 As Florida grew, so did the town.
 All of the paintings reflect this history and connect all of the unique neighborhoods.

 8. Make Reservations